anukiancu/anukiancu.github.io/_posts/2021-10-13-Footstep-System.md

 - a footprint texture with a black background for each foot
 - a footprint normal for each foot
-- deferred decal materials for each foot base colour texture using the `dbuffer translucent color,normal` blending mode
+- deferred decal materials for each foot base colour texture using the `dbuffer translucent normal` blending mode
 - blueprints for each feet that uses a decal component with the materials created before

 # The process